-For 2019, the funding level for the NEOs' STI awards was determined based on the Committee's assessment of the Company's performance against a shared set of financial performance metrics weighted at 65% and strategic objectives weighted at 35%.
+For 2021, the STI Corporate Funding Level for the NEOs' STI awards was determined based on the Committee's assessment of the Company's performance against a shared set of financial and strategic performance metrics and objectives.
+As compared to the 2020 STI program, the Committee made the following changes to the 2021 STI program.